exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 ```

 The Dictionary seems like a step forward, but there are three arguments
 against it.

-First, the keys to an ordinary dictionary are not
+1. The keys to an ordinary dictionary are not
 guaranteed to be presented in any particular order.
 Of course,
 that can be addressed.
 The solution presented sorts the keys.

-A stronger argument against it is the memory footprint for a
+2. A stronger argument against it is the memory footprint for a
 dictionary, which takes a great deal of memory to store
 a hash table.
 Lists or tuples are much smaller.

-Finally, a dictionary provides a map to give
+3. A dictionary provides a map to give
 random access mapping keys to values.
 However, that is not the prolem we face here:
 we are performing a sequential traverse of the